1. Dokumentationen

 2. Create a new Automation Account.
 Click in the global search field, enter Automation Accounts, and select the Automation Accounts service.

-3. Click the Create button.
+3. Click Create.

 5. In the Advanced tab, check the box System assigned.